-We’ve helped more than 7,000 students over the last 13 months pass their Aeronautical Knowledge Test to get their FAA Part 107 Remote Pilot Certificate.
+Over the last few years, we’ve assisted thousands of drone pilots in passing their Aeronautical Knowledge Test to get an FAA Part 107 Remote Pilot Certificate.

 This may come as no surprise to those of you who have already started studying, but the three areas our students are challenged by most are:

 - Effects of Weather (Density Altitude, Thunderstorms, Temperature Inversion, etc.)

 - Reading Sectional Charts (Airspace, Latitude / Longitude, etc.)